 3 Week Old Baby Not Opening Eyes

-- Warrants investigation: If a 3 week old baby is still not consistently opening their eyes, this may be a sign that something is amiss.
+- Warrants investigation: If a 3-week-old baby is still not consistently opening their eyes, this may be a sign that something is amiss.

 - While some variability is normal, the eyes should be open more often than closed at this age.